IBM/SalesEnablement-VMware-L3/docs/VCFaaS/VCFaaS-mt/Operating-mt.md

         After clicking the **SIGN IN WITH OIDC** button, you may be asked to re-authenticate to IBM Cloud.
 IBM employees and business partners that have multi-factor authentication (MFA) enabled in their IBM Cloud account may also have additional authentication steps to perform.
 These steps are not detailed here.

-6. Explore the information displayed on the **Data Centers** summary page and then click the {{itz.VCFaaSmt.name}} tile.
+6. Explore the information that is displayed on the **Data Centers** summary page and then click the {{itz.VCFaaSmt.name}} tile.

-    The screen capture shown below was taken before any resources were provisioned in the **VCF as a Service** instance.
-Your view will be different and reflect any currently provisioned resources.
+    The screen capture that is shown was taken before any resources were provisioned in the **VCF as a Service** instance.
+Your view is different and reflect any currently provisioned resources.

     ![](_attachments/vcd-DataCentersSummary.png)

 ### Networking
 The network for a **VCF as a Service** environment is a critical element that clients must plan carefully.
 Some information on network planning is provided in the IBM Cloud documentation <a href="https://cloud.ibm.com/docs/vmwaresolutions?topic=vmwaresolutions-vcd-ops-guide#vcd-ops-guide-networking" target="_blank">here</a>.
 VMware also has good documentation that is accessible through the vCloud Director web console or <a href="https://docs.vmware.com/en/VMware-Cloud-Director/10.4/VMware-Cloud-Director-Tenant-Portal-Guide/GUID-0544FE2A-B036-43E0-B549-40BACDF261B6.html" target="_blank">here</a>.
 The network implementation in this demonstration environment is minimal and should not be considered as a best of practice.

-The next steps show how to create a data center group, expand the scope of an edge gateway, and create a network that can be used by virtual machines (VMs).
+The next steps show how to create a data center group, expand the scope of an edge gateway, and create a network that used by virtual machines (VMs).
 Data center groups allow administrators to group VDCs together to share network resources.
-In this ITZ environment, a group of only one VDC will be created.
+In this ITZ environment, a group of only one VDC is created.
 However, in most client environments, there will be multiple VDCs, and connectivity will need to be established between them.
 To allow network connectivity to VMs, a data center group and network needs to be created in the virtual data center.

 !!!
-Warning "In the ITZ enviroment, you can, but you don't need to"
+Warning "In the ITZ environment, you can, but you don't need to"

     While you can create a new data center group and network in the instance, there is no need to as they have already been created in the ITZ environment.
 If you do create new ones, please delete yours, and only yours before your ITZ reservation expires.